Michael-Finley04/MART341-WebDesign/CourseHomework/Assignment9/README.md

-**Crafting a Standout Resume: How to Create a Professional Resume Step-by-Step**:

----

-# Crafting a Standout Resume: How to Create a Professional Resume Step-by-Step
+ Crafting a Standout Resume: How to Create a Professional Resume Step-by-Step

 ### Materials Needed:
 - Computer with text editing software (e.g., Microsoft Word, Google Docs, or Canva)